sabina929/React-editable-table/README.md

 - get the list of updated (if any attribute is different from the initial value) employees.
 If the value of any cell has been changed, but then returned to the previous value, this employee is assumed as updated.)
 - get the list of employees marked as deleted (if the employee has been updated and then marked as deleted, it remains in the deleted list)
 - reset data (return all changes to the initial state)
+- view the JSON data of updated and deleted employees by clicking the “Submit Data” button
+- download the JSON data
+- search functionality
+- basic validations (date, phone number validation etc.)
+- pagination

 ### ENJOY IT! 🖖🙌